viktor-ferenczi/multigrid-projector/README.md

 - Under the Plugins tab add the `MultigridProjectorDedicated.dll` file as a plugin.
 - Start your server.

+### Special case on Linux (Proton)

+Please define the `SE_PLUGIN_DISABLE_METHOD_VERIFICATION` environment variable to disable IL code verification.

+Reason for the IL code verification is to detect potentially breaking code changes introduced over game updates.
+In such a cases the verification blocks the plugin from loading instead of crashing later.

+You can detect this case by looking in the game's log file for this text: `Refusing to load the plugin due to potentially incompatible code changes`

 ## Want to know more?
 - [SE Mods Discord](https://discord.gg/PYPFPGf3Ca)
 - [YouTube Channel](https://www.youtube.com/channel/UCc5ar3cW9qoOgdBb1FM_rxQ)